ietf-rats-wg/eat/draft-ietf-rats-eat.md

 since the last contact with a GPS satellite.
 Either the timestamp or age data item can be used to quantify the cached period.
 The timestamp data item is preferred as it a non-relative time.
-If the entity doesn't have a clock with the current time, but has a means to measure the time interval between the acquisition of the location and the token creation the age may be reported instead.
+If the entity has no clock or the clock is unset but has a means to measure the time interval between the acquisition of the location and the token creation the age may be reported instead.
 The age is in seconds.

 See location-related privacy considerations in {{locationprivacyconsiderations}}.